 Read about our slab pier system.

 Certain home improvement methods work better than others based on the project and specific home.
 Alternatively, some home improvement methods barely work at all.
-As a matter of fact, many of our foundation repair jobs at Foundation Specialties, are actually just fixing the unsuccessful repairs of other contractors.
+As a matter of fact, many of our foundation repair jobs at Foundation Specialties LLC, are actually just fixing the unsuccessful repairs of other contractors.

 In business since 1989, our experiences in the foundation repair field have helped us eliminate ineffective foundation repair approaches.
 Below are three "fixes" that our company does NOT recommend: